splrk/bible-passage-reference-parser-python/README.md

 Fork and Thanks
 ---------------

-I forked this to make it Python 3 compatible.
-I've added some tests, certainly more could be included.
-All tests pass in Python 2.7.13 and Python 3.6.2.
+I forked this to add a `parse_string` methods

 \__str__ and \__repr__ added to both Verse and Passage classes, \__len__ added to Passage, other changes were minimal.

-Thanks to Jason Ford for writing this and making it available to the world.
+Thanks to Jason Ford and Tom Faulkner for writing this and making it available to the world.

-SDG,

-Tom Faulkner